 The Romanian government is teetering on the brink of collapse, because of massive public protest.
 Last Tuesday, the still very new (sound familiar?) left-wing (OK, that part is new) Romanian government took steps, specifically a decree (the better to bypass parliament) from Prime Minister Sorin Grindeanu, to decriminalize corruption offenses if the money involved in said corruption totaled less than $48,000.
 It also halted all current corruption investigations and cleared some people who had already been convicted on corruption charges.

 Surprisingly, the Romanian people, who live in a country that has a bit of a corruption problem–they’re far from the most corrupt country in the world, but neither are they among the least–didn’t appreciate this effort to “bring the law in line with decisions by the country’s Constitutional Court,” which was the explanation offered by their government.
 The public figured, and I know this sounds crazy, that corruption is corruption, and should be punished even when it’s on the cheap.
 Maybe they also figured, and again I know this might seem radical, that their new government was preparing to nickel and dime them to death.
-That the leader of Grindeanu’s Social Democratic Party is currently under corruption investigation and stood to personally benefit from the decree probably helped fuel the public anger.
+That the leader of Grindeanu’s Social Democratic Party, Liviu Dragnea, is currently under corruption investigation and stood to personally benefit from the decree (it would have cleared the way for him to become PM) probably helped fuel the public anger.

 And you know what?
 It worked.
 On Saturday, Grindeanu announced that he was scrapping the decree.
 That may be too little, too late, though–protests have continued despite Grindeanu’s reversal, and it may be that nothing will satisfy the protesters short of bringing his government down.
 Romanian President Klaus Iohannis is politically aligned with the opposition, so he’s been happy to twist the knife and would be very happy to accept Grindeanu’s resignation, but his powers are very limited.
 But regardless of what happens to the government, the point is that corrupt people pushing a corrupt agenda can, even as they evade any political roadblocks, still be moved by public opposition.